taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Amid the chaos, nearly 60,000 planetside humans swarm onto Space Barges to flee into orbit.
 The Space Barges are overcrowded and the Space Consortium fears that too many people will try to come up into orbit and overload their resources, so they decide that, after one last trip, the Space Barges would remain docked at the Orbital stations and not return to planetside until planetside has stabilized.

+## Dream: Childhood

+### Page 1

+We see the enormous trunk of a giant tree in the Amazon Rainforest.
+A very young Soka, wearing traditional Biononymous clothes, looks up the tree with wonder and awe.

+**Min: "Come ON, Soka!!"**

+The beaming face of young Min appears from behind one of the dense clusters of leaves.
+She has already climbed quite high, and looks down at Soka, still on the ground, with unfiltered impatience.

+Soka puts a gloved hand reverently on the tree trunk, and suddenly feeling shy, morphs words into the top of their head covering: "I've...never climbed a tree..."

+**Min: "You what??
+What do you mean *never*??"**

+### Page 2

+Without waiting for Soka's response, Min quickly and decisively climbs back down to Soka.

+Min takes Soka's hand gently and beams at Soka with friendly, naive excitement.

+**Min: "It's easy!
+My nanna says that we used to live in trees all the time.
+You just hug the tree and it will never let you down!"**

+**Min: "Like this..."**

+Min guides Soka's arms to wrap around the main tree trunk, climbing onto a low branch in order to the position the much taller Soka correctly.
+Min then hops down to the ground and croches behind Soka, hands clasped together to create a step for Soka's foot.

+**Min: "Now, one foot's gonna step onto my hands, then the other foot will go on my shoulder.
+Don't worry, I help Gustavo all the time, and he's much bigger than you."**

+Soka hesitantly places a foot into Min's hands.

+**Min: "Ok, on three!
+One, two--!"**

+Min straightens her legs as Soka scrabbles for a branch to hold.

+**Min: "Ok, now other foot on my shoulder!"**

+Soka complies, and the two children make a wobbly human tower, the short but sturdy Min basing the taller, more willowy Soka.

+**Min: "Hug the tree, hug the tree!!"**

+### Page 3

+Min and Soka have made it to the top of the tree and are lying on a platform, staring up at a sky that seems blue, with clouds that seem puffy and far away.
+Min reaches up with a finger to poke at the eSyrup bubble separating them from the sky, protecting them from the real sun and atmosphere, both too harsh now for humans to lie under unprotected.
+Soka's gloved fingers also graze the eSyrup bubble.

+**Min: "One day, I'll be a real Tree Surfer, and then I'll be able to see the real sky, and feel real wind!"**

+Soka's face mask rearranges to read, "It's not so pretty out there..."

+Min lets her fingers intertwine with Soka's.

+**Min: "Can we telesense?
+I want to keep looking up..."**

+Min and Soka let their clasped hands fall above their heads onto the platform as they gaze up.

+*Soka: "Does it still tickle?"*

+*Min: "Haha, a little!
+But I'm used to it now, I think."*

+### Page 4

+*Soka: "Why do you want to go out there so bad?
+It's so much nicer inside your bubbles."*

+*Min: "Because I *know* this is fake.
+I want reality, no matter how *ugly* it is."*

+Min punches the eSyrup bubble.
+The location of impact swirls with iridescent colors before settling back into a clean, clear blue.

+*Min: "So you don't have trees at the Green Havens?"*

+*Soka: "Not big ones like this.
+We don't have giant, flexible eSyrup bubbles at the Green Havens, just sealed greenhouses made of eGlass and eSteel.
+So nothing grows taller than 2 meters."*

+*Min: "How can you stretch your brain if all of your ceilings are so low?"*

+*Soka: "Ha, I guess we can't.
+Honestly, most people are so used to being underground, or indoors, I don't think they notice."*

+*Min: "That's crazy..."*

 ## Chapter 3:

 ### Page 1